Chianan Irrigation

 The main designer of the Chianan Canal is Yoichi Hatta, a civil engineer of the Japanese government.
 Its main streams pass through today's Tainan, Chiayi and Yunlin, formerly parts of Tainan Prefecture.
 The architectural work of canal was launched in 1920 and completed in 1930, during Japanese rule.
 The canal improved the plantable area for rice from 5000 to 150,000 hectares, and made the rice crops in its irrigated area able to be harvested three times annually.

+In 2009 it was listed as a potential World Heritage Site.